 OUR FEATHERED FRIENDS

 Our education ambassador birds are representatives of the Alaska WildBird Rehabilitation Center, much as are all our volunteers, but in a feathered form.
-The 5 birds we currently have on our state and federal permits include a Red-tailed Hawk, a Great Gray Owl, a Short-eared Owl, and two Great Horned Owls.
-All of these birds have an injury of some sort that prevents them from being released back into the wild, with wings as the most common injury.
+The one bird we currently have available for presentations is a Red-tailed Hawk.
+All education birds have an injury of some sort that prevents them from being released back into the wild, with wings as the most common injury.
 If the bird is otherwise in good health, and our veterinarians determine it is not in pain, we evaluate to see if the bird is a likely candidate for our education team.
 The bird must be trainable to be comfortable around people, not show negative behaviors and be willing to sit on a gloved hand; none of these are natural avian behaviors.
 Certain species are more naturally suited to this lifestyle, and others will likely never adapt.
 That’s why you will not see a gull or a swan perching on a fist in public (just imagine!!)

 The birds we have are kept busy, as are the volunteers who handle them, meeting with thousands of members of the public each year.
 We attend tourist venues, school classrooms and science fairs, birthday parties, large fairs and also host some of our own events on or off site.